 1. Index ID = 1, so it qualifies to be examined.

 2. Pages Scanned is above 1,000 pages making the index fragmentation important.

-3. Logical Scan Fragmentation is not only above 10% which causes noticeable latency, but is above 50% which makes the index unusable.
+3. Logical Scan Fragmentation is not only above 10% which causes noticeable latency, but is above 50% which makes the index usage significantly slower.

 4. Extent Scan fragmentation is above 70% also causing extensive latency.

 5. Average Page Density is way below 90% causing more index reads to navigate through an index.